If You’re Not Measuring Through Time, You’re Not Measuring Performanceby Stacey Barr |

 Performance measurement isn’t a post mortem, it’s a health plan.
-To make our organisations healthier, KPIs are useful only when they monitor the journey to better health, not just the destination.
+To make our organisations healthier, KPIs are useful only when they monitor the journey, through time, to better health.
+Not just the destination.

 Too many KPIs or performance measures are set to tell us whether or not something happened.
 Imagine if we only used measures about our health to tell us whether or not our blood pressure is out of control, or our bad cholesterol is dangerously high, or a hormone is off the charts.
 We’d know something, but it would be too late.
 We’re already unhealthy.

 It’s much more useful in health to measure important health indicators regularly, to give us the opportunity to intervene before things get out of hand, to learn about what works best for us, and to enjoy the confidence that comes from seeing even small steps of improvement in the right direction.

 How’s it any different in monitoring the health of business?
 Don’t we need KPIs to tell us where things are heading, before they’ve gone too far the wrong way?

 We monitor performance in business because we want to be sure that our decisions are making things better.
 These decisions are about things like allocation of resources, improvement of skills, redesign of processes, investment in new technology, and so on.
 If we make bad decisions, we know that the organisation won’t perform well.